NBCNews.com

-He reported to Vivian Schiller, former chief executive officer of National Public Radio.
-By 2014, with the msnbc.com staff greatly reduced, both Gittrich and Schiller had moved on to Vocativ.

 History

-The site was established as msnbc.com in 1996 at the same time as the MSNBC cable news channel; both of which were initially joint ventures with the software company Microsoftthe MSNBC channel was based in New Jersey, and msnbc.com was based at Microsoft's headquarters in Redmond, Washington.
-While NBC bought Microsoft's stake in MSNBC in 2005, msnbc.com remained a partnership between the two companies, and the two outlets remained relatively separate entities.
+The site was established as msnbc.com in 1996 at the same time as the MSNBC cable news channel.
+Both were initially joint ventures with the software company Microsoft, with boards of directors composed of senior executives from Microsoft and NBC Universal.
+The MSNBC TV channel was based in New Jersey, and msnbc.com was based at Microsoft's headquarters in Redmond, Washington.
+While NBC bought Microsoft's stake in MSNBC in 2005, msnbc.com remained a partnership between the two companies, with MSNBC and msnbc.com remaining separate entities.
 Msnbc.com also acquired several other news websites, including community-driven news site Newsvine in October 2007, and the hyperlocal news site EveryBlock in August 2009.
+It also launched an internal start-up, BreakingNews.com.

 Despite sharing its name with the MSNBC channel, the content of the two outlets had become increasingly distinct.
-While msnbc.com remained a traditional, nonpartisan news service, the MSNBC channel had diverged towards a liberal slant in its content.
-NBC's staff were concerned about the differences, as they felt that some readers may have believed that the msnbc.com site was also a liberal-oriented news outlet like the channel.
+While msnbc.com remained a traditional, nonpartisan news service with its own staff of NBC News journalists, the MSNBC channel now primarily carried liberal-leaning opinion-based programming covering U.S. politics.
+NBC's staff were concerned about the differences, as some readers may have believed that the msnbc.com site was also a liberal-oriented news outlet like the channel.
 Plans were drafted to re-brand its conventional news site under a different name, such as NBCNews.com, and to re-purpose msnbc.com as a website for the MSNBC channel itself.

-On July 14, 2012, NBC officially announced that Microsoft had sold back its half share of msnbc.com for $300 million.
-On the same day, NBC also announced the immediate renaming of msnbc.com to NBCNews.com, and the planned launch of a new website for MSNBC in 2013 that would focus on its programming and personalities.
-Despite the separation of MSNBC and Microsoft, the site will still be a part of and receive traffic from Microsoft's MSN.com portal.
+On July 14, 2012, NBCUniversal officially announced that Microsoft had sold back its half share of msnbc.com for $300 million.
+On the same day, NBC also announced the immediate renaming of msnbc.com to NBCNews.com, and an impending relaunch of MSNBC.com in 2013 as an opinion-based website featuring content from the network's personalities and contributors.
+Despite the separation of msnbc.com from Microsoft, the site would still be a part of and receive traffic from Microsoft's MSN.com portal.
+NBC shut down the three msnbc.com start-ups: Newsvine, Everyblock, and BreakingNews.